raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/3. Dependency Injection/README.md

 5. **Configuration Metadata**:

-   - Spring uses configuration metadata to know the objects to be managed and how they should be configured and assembled.
    - Configuration can be provided through XML files, Java annotations, or Java configuration classes.

 6. **Bean Scopes**: